10 Exciting museums in Toronto to explore on your next visit

 100 Queen’s Park, Toronto | website

-The Royal Ontario Museum, known as the ROM, is Canada’s largest museum and one of my favourite museums in Toronto.
-Founded in 1914, it is one of the top cultural institutions in North America.
+The Royal Ontario Museum, known as the ROM, is Canada’s largest museum and one of the best museums in Toronto.
+Founded in 1914, it has grown into one of the top cultural institutions in North America.
 It is home to a world-class collection of 13 million artworks, cultural objects and natural history specimens, housed in 40 gallery and exhibition spaces.

 Art Gallery of Ontario (AGO)